Shea-Bryant/Stock-Trading-Simultion/README.md

-# Stock Trading Simulator ABOUT:
+# Stock Trading Simulator About:
 This was a final project for Data 3500 (Fall 2021) at Utah State University, where we were able to use a variety of skills learned from this semester.

 # Features: